-- Mentioned in World War Z, when a survivor is recounting being in a South African slum during a zombie attack.
+- Mentioned in World War Z, when a survivor is recounting being in a South African slum during one of the first mass zombie attacks.
 He remembered seeing people running and screaming "They're coming!
 They're coming!"
-He also remembers some people being confused and asking "Who is coming?"... except for those with the better survival instincts, who knew that you never needed to know who "they" were: if "they" were coming, you ran.
-The reason they had a better survival instinct was that they were all survivors of Apartheid.
-In which "they" was the Government coming to round people up.
+People with not so sharp survival instincts stood there confused and asked "Who is coming?", while those with better survival instincts knew that you never needed to know who "they" were: if "they" were coming, you ran.
+It also makes sense that many of the older people were the ones who started running immediately; they were all survivors of Apartheid, and could remember the days when "they" were the government and soldiers coming to round people up.

 - A fifth season CSI: Crime Scene Investigation episode, "Down the Drain", has the team working with the bomb squad to clear a suspect's house that's stocked with homemade explosives.
 The bomb tech passes on to Grissom the timely (and some say traditional) advice: "Only one thing you need to worry about: If you see me running, make sure you keep up."
 (And if you don't think this gets invoked in the same episode, you don't watch enough TV.)

 - Shows up in the first season of CSI: Miami as well.

 - Of course this would come up on MythBusters, working with bomb techs as much as they do.
 The quote below is from the YouTube Special, when they were trying to ignite a million matchheads at night.